-Earlier this year, I joined the office of Crosby Doe Associates as a natural progression to my sales background and love of great architecture.
+I joined the office of Crosby Doe Associates as a natural progression to my sales background and love of great architecture.

 Like so many others who appreciate great architecture, I feel that these houses are not merely buildings, they are like family.
 It is unforgivably when one of them is torn down or "remodeled" so extensively that the original design is lost.
 My mission is to attempt to preserve great architecture as a Crosby Doe real estate agent, and to educate homeowners and buyers in need of guidance with the process.